Parbelaez/ci_fsd_pp4_the_wc/README.md

 ![DB hangs](./readmeimages/db_hangs.png)

 It was asked during a tutoring session, and it was indicated that Elephant SQL is a best effort service on the free tier, so  it might be a problem with the DB provider, and plan.

+## Website functionality

+### General presentation

+## Credits

+* Placeholder photography: Image by valeria_aksakova on Freepik.
+* Initial Template based on the "I Think Therefore I Blog" tutorial from Code Institute.
+* Many snippets of code and ideas were taken from Codemy.com, and from the Django documentation (no specific video or document is mentioned, as all of them are adaptations of the original code and ideas).
+* Thanks to Jubril Akolade, who has guided me on the right path during the development of this project, and the previous ones.